GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 ---

-## About the author

-Julia Elman is the UX Lead for Login.gov.

----

 _Do you have a .gov or .mil email address and are looking to connect with other feds working on digital products and services?
 Join our [Communities of Practice](https://digital.gov/communities/), such as User Experience, DevOps, Web Content Managers Forum, IT Accessibility and Section 508, MobileGov, and more!
 Explore Digital.gov’s [Resources](https://digital.gov/resources/) and [Tools and Services](https://digital.gov/services/) for additional information and help._